From

 Three days later, my cousin called.
 One of the hospitals in Kuwait called for

-my interview but I was already home in Manila.
+my interview, but I was already home in Manila.
 Although I didn’t find a job in Kuwait , I

-surely did have a good time.
+indeed did have a good time.
 My cousins brought me (either with the ambassador

 or the general consul) to the best places in town.
 They would leave me at the